CUCTF/ctf-writeups/picoctf/crypto/rsa_oracle/README.md

 **Exploit mitigation considerations:**

-Access to the oracle could be limited, which can reduce the feasability of chosen ciphertext attacks, however, this doesn't address the vulnerabilities in implementing RSA without padding.
+Access to the oracle could be limited, which can reduce the feasability of chosen ciphertext attacks, however, this doesn't prevent the exploit on textbook RSA.

 **Exploit description:**